Proven Personal Injury Advocates. Competent Condemnation Lawyers Obtaining Justice On Behalf of Victims Throughout North Carolina

 “Black box” evidence can often establish key facts about what the truck driver was doing in the final seconds before a wreck occurs:

-- How fast he was driving
+• How fast he was driving.

-- Whether he was accelerating
+• Whether he was accelerating.

-- Or slamming on the brakes
+• Or slamming on the brakes.

 If this evidence isn’t collected and preserved, critical information about how the wreck happened may be permanently lost.
 Trucking company investigators often get to the scene an hour or so after a serious accident occurs.

 It is unrealistic to expect that you will be able to get an investigator there as quickly as they can.
-Yet acting quickly can make the difference between a weak case and a strong one.
+Yet acting promptly can make the difference between a weak case and a strong one.
 If notified and retained early enough, we can return to the scene of the accident and gather evidence.

 We have a systematic approach to accident investigation, which is designed to quickly preserve critical evidence for our clients.
 Thorp Law can access our statewide network of forensic experts to reconstruct the mechanics of the truck accident and download crucial evidence from the truck’s “black box” computer.